Tuesday, August 27, 2013

 We'd already been told we had a lift to the airport with Si Ji in A Ni's car.
 So we got in at 2.30pm and picked up Leilei as I knew he'd appreciate the ride.
 Then we went and picked some other bloke up who was very important apparently.
 I should have known there would be more reason to go to Nanning than just taking us.
 Unfortunately we realised when we were going into Nanning, rather than around it, that we were dropping off the important gentleman first.
 This gentleman had a daughter of university age apparently, and was asking about good universities in London.
 It was quite a difficult conversation with new words for me like Masters and PhD and Economics.
 I ended up telling him I'd contact him by email and send him more info.
 So many people with money here want to send their offspring to study abroad - there must be money to be made there.

 I asked if we needed to go to the centre and was told "no", but we ended up in the equivalent of St John's Wood on the way to Gatwick.
-I was not impressed and said we'd get a taxi when we dropped, but was told it would be no quicker, which was true looking at the map.
+I was not impressed and said we'd get a taxi when we dropped the important bloke off, but was told it would be no quicker, which was true looking at the map.
 Well it would have been true had we not pulled up alongside another black saloon car 15 minutes later to hand over some big brown envelope through the windows making it look like a very suspicious deal indeed.
 It was already 4.30 and we'd been told we'd be at the airport at 4pm, so we were worried now as we still had half of Nanning to negotiate.
 We were told not to worry as usual, the traffic was bad, and Si Ji drove as if he was as important as A Wu's X6.
-At one stage when the speed picked up a little to my horror a woman in a bright orange top with a bicycle and a long sweeping brush nonchalantly walked into the middle of the first lane and cars had to turn violently to avoid this apparent suicide attempt.
+At one stage when the speed picked up a little, to my horror a woman in a bright orange top with a bicycle and a long sweeping brush nonchalantly walked into the middle of the first lane and cars had to turn violently to avoid this apparent suicide attempt.
 I shamefully said the F word with Leilei sitting next to me.
 As the woman stood in the middle of the lane and we went past her, prolonging her life by seconds apparently, I noticed a load of shattered glass on the road and hoped, actually realised, that this poor woman was there to clear it up without so much as a cone to stop traffic.
 I would like to know what her life insurance policy would cost if she had one.

 It was a quarter to five now and the traffic slowed to a halt.
 Si Ji had been gloating a bit before when we got a little speed up saying he knew this was the best road.
 What he didn't know was that he couldn't predict the accident that had happened ahead, and it was nearly 5pm by the time we passed it and zig-zagged our way through the traffic for the rest of the 10k or so to the airport making it soon after 5pm.
 He said he knew we'd make it, but looked a little sheepish.
 In the airport there wasn't much of a queue, and unfortunately I couldn't get Awl into the lounge as I wasn't flying.
 So Leilei and I bade him farewell and that was the last of the English to leave our shores.